 - In order to maintain proper electrical insulation, the plated through holes created as the result of drilling must pass through aluminum clearances.

-Advantage of Aluminum PCBs
+Advantages of Aluminum PCB

 - Aluminum material is very strong and sturdy in nature that makes it capable of enduring more pressure and stress when it comes to manufacturing and material handling as compared to other metals.

-- Aluminum is very light weight.
+- Aluminum is very lightweight.
 It adds strength and durability to the product without adding additional weight.

 - Thermal transfer is more efficient and reliable than regular PCB.

-- The aluminum design operates at higher current for mounted LEDs, keeping the temperature tolerance within specified limits.
+- The aluminum design operates at a higher current for mounted LEDs, keeping the temperature tolerance within specified limits.

-- Aluminum PCBs are an effective choice for the applications involving heat dissipation because they provide an ideal exit of the heat with the help of dielectric, maintaining the overall temperature of the project design.
+- Aluminum PCBs are an effective choice for applications involving heat dissipation because they provide an ideal exit of the heat with the help of dielectric, maintaining the overall temperature of the project design.